-INDIANAPOLIS | State Sen. Karen Tallian, D-Ogden Dunes, will host four town hall-style discussions in northern Porter and LaPorte counties in February, including two Saturday.
+INDIANAPOLIS | State Sen. Karen Tallian, D-Ogden Dunes, and two state representatives will participate next week in four town hall-style constituent meetings in northern Porter County.

 Follow The Times

 For months we've been encouraging subscribers to take a moment and activate their full digital access subscription for The Times Media Co.